AGI-Labs/toto_benchmark/README.md

     ```
     # Example command for the scooping dataset:
-    python scripts/data_with_embeddings.py --data_folder assets/cloud-dataset-scooping/ --vision_model collaborator_encoder
+    python toto_benchmark/scripts/data_with_embeddings.py --data_folder assets/cloud-dataset-scooping/ --vision_model collaborator_encoder
     ```
     After this, a new data file `assets/cloud-dataset-scooping/parsed_with_embeddings_collaborator_encoder.pkl` will be generated.
 - Now we are ready to train a BC agent!
 Here's an example command for training with config `train_bc.yaml`:
     ```
-    python scripts/train.py --config-name train_bc.yaml data.pickle_fn=assets/cloud-dataset-scooping/parsed_with_embeddings_collaborator_encoder.pkl data.vision_model='collaborator_encoder'
+    python toto_benchmark/scripts/train.py --config-name train_bc.yaml data.pickle_fn=assets/cloud-dataset-scooping/parsed_with_embeddings_collaborator_encoder.pkl data.vision_model='collaborator_encoder'
     ```
     A new agent folder will be created in `outputs/<path_to>/<agent>/`.
-- Once the above is done, run `python scripts/test_stub_env.py -f outputs/<path_to>/<agent>/` for a simple simulated test on the robot.
+- Once the above is done, run `python toto_benchmark/scripts/test_stub_env.py -f outputs/<path_to>/<agent>/` for a simple simulated test on the robot.
 If everything works as expected, we are ready to have the agent to be evaluated on the real robot!
 - For submission, Run ```prepare_submission.sh``` script to generate a zipped folder which is ready for submission.

-### Type 2: Contributing an Agent
+### Challenge 2: Agent Policy Challenge
 To submit your agent, you will train your image-based agent on our datasets in any preferred way.
 You may develop your custom visual representation model or use existing ones in TOTO.
 Please see below for detailed instructions:
 - Download the datasets [here](https://drive.google.com/drive/folders/1JGPGjCqUP4nUOAxY3Fpx3PjUQ_loo7fc?usp=share_link) and train your agents in your preferred way.
 - *(Optional)* If you plan to use any existing TOTO visual representation model, we release the pre-trained models [here](https://drive.google.com/drive/folders/1iqDIIIalTi3PhAnFjZxesksvFVldK42p?usp=sharing).
 Download the models and put them into `assets/`.
 Then, simply use our provided functions to load the models as follows: